 If I understand your question, the patient in the assisted living facility is exempt from the limits under the exception for medication directly ordered or administered to a person in...a long-term care facility or a residential care facility.

 21. Part of the new law, section 28, says that "opioid medication" refers only to Schedule II opioids.
-Tramadol and codeine are in Schedule III.
+Xodeine and Tramadol are in Schedules III and IV.
 Are they covered by the limits and the requirement to check the PMP?

 The short answer is yes, they are.

 The definition of “opioid medication” as including only Schedule II opioids is in the pharmacy section of the statutes.
 As such, it relates to the interpretation of the laws on electronic prescribing, partial dispensing and pharmacist immunity on the MME limits issue.
 It does NOT relate to the laws governing prescribers.